STM-Capstone-2022/stm-capstone-aws/README.md

-# Alexa IoT Demo
+# STM Capstone AWS integration

-This repository demonstrates an AWS lambda interfacing with an STM32 Discovery Kit.
+This repository integrates with

 The repo has a couple submodules:

-- **alexa-iot-application** - The Amazon CDK code that defines a CloudFormation stack for the Alexa skill.
+- **stm-cloud-application** - The Amazon CDK code that defines a CloudFormation stack for the Alexa skill.
-- **alexa-iot-worker** - The source code for the AWS Lambda function that drives the Alexa Skill.
+- **alexa-endpoint-worker** - The source code for the AWS Lambda function that drives the Alexa Skill.

 ## Developer Tools and Tool Setup

-Developers need to install a few AWS tools and dev kits to set up the project:
+Developers need to install a few AWS tools and dev kits to set up the project.
+For Windows developers, please use the Windows Subsystem for Linux to install the required software.
+Both our Mac and Linux developers have had an easier time to install the tooling, and the README's shell commands assume POSIX syntax.

 - AWS command line interface: <https://aws.amazon.com/cli/>
-- Node package manager to install CDK: <https://www.npmjs.com/>
+- Node.js's NPM to install the AWS CDK: <https://www.npmjs.com/>
-    - Or on Mac: `brew install npm`
+    - Or on Mac, run: `brew install npm`
-    - Or on Debian: `sudo apt-get install npm`
+    - Or on Debian Linux, run: `sudo apt-get install npm`
 - Install AWS CDK: `npm install -g aws-cdk`
-    - If there's permission errors on Mac or Linux, run `sudo !!` directly afterwards.
-It means `npm` was installed as system files and needs root access
+    - If there's permission errors, run `sudo !!` directly afterwards.
+It means `npm` was installed on the whole system rather than local to the user, and needs root access
 - Maven, to build the Java project: <https://maven.apache.org/>
-    - Or on Mac: `brew install maven`
+    - Or on Mac, run: `brew install maven`
-    - Or on Debian: `sudo apt-get install maven`
+    - Or on Debian Linux, run: `sudo apt-get install maven`

 1. Make sure you have access to an IAM account, and then run `aws configure`.
 Ensure the region is set to `us-east-1`.
 2. Run `cdk bootstrap aws://$ACCOUNT_NUMBER/us-east-1` to set up CDK. `$ACCOUNT_NUMBER` should be the numeric root AWS